Suor/funcy/docs/seqs.rst

 Manipulate
 ----------

 This section provides some robust tools for sequence slicing.
-Consider :ref:`slicings` or :func:`itertools.islice` for more generic cases.
+Consider :ref:`py:slicings` or :func:`py:itertools.islice` for more generic cases.

 .. function:: take(n, seq)